IPv6 and FI

 -e dhcpv6.client_fqdn -e ipv6.src -e dhcpv6.duid.bytes

-In addition, it needs (for the functionality of
+In addition, it is necessary (for

-router advertisements ) to use the machine
+router advertisements to work) that the machine uses a MAC-based

-LLA based on MAC address and not randomly generated (
+LLA and not a randomly generated one

 systemd-networkd